 LSU softball senior Shelbi Sunseri had amazing weekend; head coach is making sure everyone notices

-BATON ROUGE — LSU softball senior Shelbi Sunseri had an amazing weekend leading her team, and head coach Beth Torani isn't letting it go unnoticed.
+BATON ROUGE - LSU softball senior Shelbi Sunseri had an amazing weekend leading her team, and head coach Beth Torina isn't letting it go unnoticed.

 "I think the performance by Shelbi Sunseri was one of the most incredible things that I've seen in my time here," Torina said.
 "And I'm not sure if it's going unnoticed, but I'm not sure if it's getting what it truly deserves."